Education Administration Team

 As principal at United Lubavitcher Yeshiva of Ocean Parkway, Rabbi Sebbag led the charge for systematic school turnaround and revitalization.

-Mrs. Leah-Perl Shollar
+Dr. Leah-Perl Shollar

 Read Bio